 Finally, there are opportunities to cross sell other products although many segments are profitable with just a savings product.
 Our dynamic net present value model estimates FSPs can profitably serve refugees with salaried jobs, those who are self-employed, and those who receive regular remittances with only a savings proposition!
 In fact, we believe that these three segments, who together make up 41% of the adult refugee population, can be just as profitable to FSPs as typical low-income account holders in Rwanda.

 That said, FSPs that offer only a savings product to refugees who depend solely on cash transfers are not likely to have a profitable proposition.
 Targeted cross-selling of other financial products, such as a loan or micro-insurance, will be needed to improve the FSP’s profitability for this segment.
-Below is a summary of the profitability of the various sub-segments benchmarked against the ‘typical’ Rwanda account holder based on our model assumptions.

 Regulatory Environment: Refugees Qualify for Financial Services